An Empirical Bayes Analysis of Object Trajectory Representation Models: Estimation of Fit Error

-Datasets for training and evaluating trajectory prediction methods such as Argoverse Motion Forecasting v1.1 (A1) \cite{chang_argoverse_2019}, Argoverse 2 Motion Forecasting (A2) \cite{wilson_argoverse2_2021} and Waymo Open Motion (WO) \cite{ettinger_waymo_2021} are obtained from a moving sensor platform (\emph{ego} vehicle) during measurement campaigns.
+We summarized the characteristics of 3 large-scale datasets in Table \ref{tab: dataset characteristics}.
+Datasets for training and evaluating trajectory prediction methods are obtained from a moving sensor platform (\emph{ego} vehicle) during measurement campaigns.
 Object detections are tracked and transformed into a \emph{world} coordinate system and reported in the dataset.
 Each dataset selects one or multiple objects of interest in one scenario and refers to them as \emph{agents}.
 Rather than ground truth, object positions and kinematics in the data represent noisy estimates.
-Hence, when fitting models to the data in order to measure the approximation error, we need to regularize and take the observation noise into account explicitly, i.e.\ we need to perform a Bayesian regression.
-The kinematic variables provided in datasets vary, but all provide position measurements for object center points, which is what we focus on here.
-Figure \ref{fig:observation cov} shows a typical example.
+Hence, when fitting trajectory models to the data in order to measure the fit error, we need to regularize and take the observation noise into account explicitly, i.e.\ we need to perform a Bayesian regression.
+The kinematic variables provided in datasets vary, but all provide \emph{position measurements} for object centroids, which is what we focus on here.
+Figure \ref{agt_ob_cov} shows a typical example.